Washington Business Insurance

 Washington business insurance requirements

-Washington state law requires all businesses with employees to carry workers’ compensation insurance, though some exemptions do exist.
+Washington state law requires all businesses with employees to carry workers' compensation insurance, though some exemptions do exist.
 Business owners can get coverage through the state insurance fund or qualify to become self-insured.
 Unlike most other states, Washington businesses are unable to get coverage through private insurers.
+Learn more about workers' comp insurance in monopolistic states.

 While Washington state doesn't require you to have other types of business insurance, like general liability or professional liability, many prospective clients do.
 They often include specific coverage requirements in their contracts and won't begin working with you until those requirements are met.